Green Bluff, Washington: Local buildings

 The original Green Bluff Fire Station was built in the early 1960s northeast of the Green Bluff store and church.
 It was a small red building housing a 5 to 7-thousand gallon water tank beneath it.
 Need for a fire station arose after the 1955 burning of the general store and a local barn.
 Fundraising for the fire station took place in 1960.
 The first fire chief was elected in November 1962, and in January 1963, Green Bluff got its first fire truck, a 1963 GMC converted gasoline delivery truck.
 A new station was built in the 1990s west of the school and church.

+Education

+The community is served by the Mead School District.